eamedina87/DriverTracking/README.md

 *Note*: during the development of this app there were ocassions in which the server was out.
 So it is possible that during the testing of the app it can happen again.

-*Important*: If any of these urls are changed in the gradle.properties, due to security configurations, they must also be updated in `network_security_config.xml`
+*Important*: If any of these urls are changed in the gradle.properties, due to security configurations, they must also be updated in [the security configuration file](app/src/main/res/xml/network_security_config.xml)

 ## Background Service